Helping kids with medical procedures and hospital stays

 - What will happen during the procedure?

-- Which medicines will be used (e.g. anaesthesia)?
+- Which medicines will be used (such as anaesthesia)?

 - How will staff try to minimise my child's discomfort?